Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 mind.

-In the XFR-using-DSO model, a DSO connection is first opened between the client and server, the client can then subscribe to one more zones to be notified of changes and the server can push changes to the zone over the connection.
-Clients can choose to unSUBSCRIBE-XFR from zone updates at any time.
+In the XFR-using-DSO model, a DSO connection is first opened between the client and server, the client can then subscribe to one or more zones to be notified of changes and the server can publish changes to the zone over the connection.
+Clients can choose to unsubscribe from zone updates at any time.

 Servers could also use the DSO session to send command-style messages to the client, for example, to instruct a client to stop serving a zone or delete a zone.
-No such commands are defined in this version of the specification, but will probably be added in a future version.
+No such commands are defined in this version of the specification, but will likely be added in a future version.

 # Terminology